What the data says about Hawaii's COVID19 response

 - There is a delay in reporting which is not yet adjusted for in the following plots

 - If a nasal swab test is positive but the person has no symptoms, how confident are we that they are asymptomatic versus they have a false positive?

-Charts and data updated weekly!
+Charts and data updated periodically

 I have experience in the biotech sector doing tissue culture and genetic analysis for many